What is alcohol-free beer?

-People often ask what is alcohol free beer?
-It says alcohol free, so is it?
+Do people often ask what alcohol-free beer is?
+It says alcohol-free, so is it?
 Can I stop drinking on it?

-Yet I could buy a bottle of wine for one and no-one would blink?
-What was this strange world of alcohol free that I had entered.
+Yet I could buy a bottle of wine for one, and no one would blink?
+So what was this strange world of alcohol-free that I had entered?

-Make no mistake this is clever brewing and it’s a growth market with sales up over 23%.
-It’s a good area for profit right now as people make different choices and focus on their health.
+Please make no mistake, this is clever brewing, and it’s a growth market with sales up over 23%.
+Moreover, it’s a good area for profit right now as people make different choices and focus on their health.

-Wow that is a million pound or dollar question depending on where you are at.
-Now this blog has very much a 0.0 focus so I tend to review products that either have a natural trace as you would find in orange juice and bread rolls as opposed to the 0.5 % ABV beers.
+Wow, that is a million pound or dollar question depending on where you are at.
+This blog has a 0.0 focus, so I tend to review products with a natural trace, as you would find in orange juice and bread rolls, instead of the 0.5 % ABV beers.

-Now both are fine in general terms but if you have a medical condition or want to be completely alcohol free will depend on the choice you make.
-Its a small difference but an important one!
+Now both are fine in general terms, but if you have a medical condition or want to be completely alcohol free will depend on your choice.
+It’s a small difference but an important one!

 You now have a selection of great brands to work through and find your natural home.
-There is limited choice but there is choice.
+Of course, there is a limited choice, but there is a choice.

-The one thing I can say is that these brewers do now take the taste seriously and brewing methods have really evolved to give a great product over the nonsense we used to put up with.
-It was bad like really bad!
+The one thing I can say is that these brewers do now take the taste seriously, and brewing methods have really evolved to give a great product over the nonsense we used to put up with.
+It was bad, like awful!

 - San Miguel Zero